 With 23 years in manufacturing and machine design, and 10 years in product design, Boberg used his truly unique perspective to accomplish what gun manufacturers have struggled with for nearly 100 years.
 A longer barrel in a shorter gun.

 Arne Boberg and Failure Process

-Before this podcast, I wrote a piece about Arne Boberg and his unique approach to handgun design.
-It appeared in The Washington Post on May 19th, 2014.
+Before this interview, I wrote a piece about Arne Boberg and his unique approach in The Washington Post on May 19th, 2014.

 To get an edge on the market, manufacturers have offered lighter, smaller guns, laser sights, and numerous safety enhancements.
 Some companies have even been working on smart guns, with a goal of only operating in the hands of the owner.
 But none of these developments are significant advancements that truly separate any manufacturer as a front-runner.

 Enter Arne Boberg, an award-winning engineer, and scientist who has worked for companies such as 3M and Imation Corp., winning the CES Engineering Excellence Award for audio/visual accessories in 2009 for his novel flat panel mounting design.
 With a passion for firearms, creating some of his own at the age of 12, he set a goal for himself to address one of the biggest challenges in the industry.
 He would do whatever it took to fit a full-size handgun barrel, into one of the smallest pocket pistols in the world.